 7. Grab a Beer at the Barefoot Bars

-My favourite bar is definitely Gecko Bar.
-A very small bar that always attracts like-minded travellers from all over the world looking to play a game of foozball, pool or have a chat over a 50 baht Chang or Thai whisky.
+My favorite bar is definitely Gecko Bar.
+A very small bar that always attracts like-minded travelers from all over the world looking to play a game of foosball, pool, or have a chat over a 50 baht Chang or Thai whisky.

 Khao Lak Accommodation Guide: Where to Stay?

 Most travelers looking for places to stay in Phuket often don’t realize that the much more laid-back coastal town of Khao Lak is just 60 kilometers to the north.
 As you can see, there are so many epic things to do here, so it’s worth staying at least a few nights.

 Below are some good accommodation options in Khao Lak to help you pick.